-The fleet comprises around 3200 vessels, of which almost 1500 vessels are actively used in the fishery.
-The vast majority of the vessels are < 12 m and operate in coastal fisheries.
-The offshore fleet is composed of 64 vessels between 12 and 40 m in the Baltic main basin, the Archipelago Sea, the Gulf of Bothnia, and the Gulf of Finland and mainly targets Baltic herring stocks (with sprat taken mainly as bycatch) with pelagic trawls.
-Occasionally, offshore vessels will fish for cod using bottom trawls in the southern Baltic.
-The coastal fisheries occur from all parts of the coast, using trapnets, fykenets, and gillnets, and catching salmon, whitefish, pikeperch, perch, pike, vendace, burbot, and occasionally flounder and turbot.
-Recreational fisheries target mainly perch, pike, pikeperch, whitefish, bream, and herring, using gillnets, rods, fish traps, and fykenets along the coast of Gulf of Finland and in the Archipelago Sea and Gulf of Bothnia.
+The fleet comprises 3352 vessels, of which about 1300 vessels are actively used in the fishery.
+The vast majority of the vessels are < 10 m and operate in coastal fisheries.
+The offshore fleet is composed of 47 vessels > 10 m in the Baltic main basin, the Archipelago Sea, the Gulf of Bothnia, and the Gulf of Finland; it mainly targets Baltic herring stocks (with sprat taken mainly as bycatch) with pelagic trawls.
+The coastal fisheries occur on all parts of the coast using trapnets, fykenets, and gillnets; they catch salmon, European whitefish, pikeperch, perch, pike, vendace, burbot, smelt, and occasionally flounder.
+Recreational fisheries target mainly perch, pike, pikeperch, European whitefish, bream, and herring using gillnets, rods, fish traps, and fykenets along the coast of Gulf of Finland as well as in in the Archipelago Sea and Gulf of Bothnia.